 2. South America Itinerary 3 Months: Peru

-Why I Started in Peru: The starting point of this 3 months in South America itinerary was a weather-based decision.
+Why I Started in Peru: The starting point of this 3 month South America itinerary was a weather-based decision.
 It was November and already the start of the rainy season.
 If I had started in Colombia and worked my way south, I would have been in southern Peru in the height of the wet season.
 Thus, Peru became the starting point.

 The altitude is lower in Ollantaytambo, Peru than Cusco, so it is a good idea to head there first and acclimatize to the altitude and avoid altitude sickness.

 Don’t make this mistake: On the way to Ollantaytambo, I stopped at several sights in the Sacred Valley Chinchero, Moray and the Maras Salt mines.
 It was a marvellous introduction to Peru except that the altitude at these sites is even higher than Cusco.
 By the time I arrived in Ollantaytambo I was suffering from altitude sickness.

 Ollantaytambo is the perfect introduction to solo travel in South America.
 It is a small, easy to navigate town, where irrigation canals babble with running water and two massive Inca archaeological sites tower over the town.

 I used Ollantaytambo as a base to recover from altitude sickness, gain my confidence in South American solo travel and, of course, take the train to Agua Calientes, the gateway to Machu Picchu.